-Odorant receptor regulation underlies the ability to distinguish odorants
+Odorant receptor transcriptional gene regulation underlies the ability to distinguish odorants

-The ability to distinguish among thousands of environmental odorants is based on a combinatorial recognition system.
-Encoded in the animal’s genome are about a thousand odorant receptor (OR) proteins that are expressed in the olfactory sensory neurons of the nose.
+Encoded in the animal’s genome are about 1,000 odorant receptor (OR) proteins that are expressed in the olfactory sensory neurons of the nose.
 Each OR protein interacts with a particular chemical structure present in an odor, and upon binding that structure, the neuron fires an action potential to communicate the presence of that chemical structure to olfactory processing centers of the brain.
 A critical organizing principle during development of olfactory sensory neurons is that each neuron expresses one, and only one, OR protein.
-Thus, each sensory neuron is tuned to detect a specific chemical structure.
-A given “smell” is a composition of several chemical structures; a “smell” is recognized due to the specific combination of sensory neurons that fire in response to the specific combination of chemicals present in the nose.
-A major part of the research in our laboratory is focused on the remarkable gene regulatory problem that underlies sensory neuronal specialization: how does each neuron express only one OR gene and silence the other ~999 OR genes present in the genome?
+Thus, each sensory neuron is tuned to detect a specific chemical structure; each “smell” is recognized as a composition of several specific chemical structures.
+A major component of our research is focused on the gene regulatory problem that underlies sensory neuronal specialization: how does each neuron express only one OR gene and silence all the other ~999 OR genes?